imdrasil/sam.cr/README.md

 - `name="value with spaces"`

 Also just array of arguments can be passed - just past everything needed without any flags anywhere:

 ```shell
 $ crystal sam.cr -- <your_task_path> first_raw_option "options with spaces"
 ```

-All arguments from prompt will be parsed as `String`.
+All arguments from prompt will be realized as `String`.

-So to invoke first task from example ("load") will be used next command:
+To invoke a task, e.g. the first task "load" from example above:

 ```shell
 crystal sam.cr -- db:schema:load -f1 asd